 UK crime agency arrests suspect in Deutsche Telekom cyber attack

-People walk past the logo of German telecommunications giant Deutsche Telekom AG seen at the Telekom's headquarters in Bonn February 25, 2016.
 Britain's National Crime Agency has arrested a suspect in connection with last year's cyber attack which infected nearly 1 million Deutsche Telekom routers, German federal police said on Thursday.
+A photo illustration shows a German Deutsche Telekom logo on smartphone in front of a displayed cyber code on November 28, 2016.

 Add your comments below